THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 • Sirius A — blue-white (in constellation Canis major)

-• Beta centauri — blue (one of the pointer stars, seen in southern hemisphere)
+• Beta Centauri — blue (one of the pointer stars, seen in the southern hemisphere)

 • Alpha Centauri A and B — yellow (part of the pointer stars, southern hemisphere)

 Sirius A is a main sequence dwarf in the blue-white spectral range.
-It’s the brightest star in the night sky, not necessarily the brightest object (see Jupiter, Venus, Mars, and Mercury).
+It’s the brightest star in the night sky, not necessarily the brightest object (see Venus).
 It is a spectral type A in the white spectrum range.

 In the blue spectral range is Beta Centauri, which along with its ‘neighboring’ triple star Alpha Centauri (Alpha Centauri A, B, & C) is prominent in the southern hemisphere skies.
 These stars are what is known as the ‘pointer stars’ directing observers to the Southern Cross.